joevbruno/react-training/Intro.md

     const z = { a: true, b: false }
     const y = { x, ...z } // { x: true, a: true, b: false }
     ```

 6. Imports and Exports: We don't really write Javascript in the global scope anymore.
 Every file is a module.
-Everything by default within that file is private; however, we can make functions or variables as exportable with `export`;
+Everything by default within that file is `private`; however, we can make functions or variables as exportable with `export`;
    Any exported values can be imported (using `import`) by other modules (files).

    ```